-MoDOT's main sources of state revenue are motor vehicle sales and use taxes.
+MoDOT's main sources of state revenue are motor fuel taxes, motor vehicle sales and use taxes and motor vehicle and driver's licensing fees.

 Voter-approved bond issues of \$60 million in 1920 and \$75 million in 1928 helped fund early road-building programs.
 Bond principal and interest were paid from revenues provided by highway users.
 All road bonds in Missouri were retired on June 15, 1957.